Top 10 Best Tin Nibblers

 Cutting radius: inner edge 1-3/4"; outer edge 2"

-Besides the selections we reviewed above, I would evaluate the EC300 by Ingersoll-Rand and the Ridgerock Tools Inc. 30067A.
-Both tool brands are famous for their top quality Nibblers.
-Both these tools are rated highly as well.
-The EC300 boasts a score of 4.2/5 when contrasted against the 4.3/5 star rating given to the Ridgerock Tools Inc. 30067A.
+In addition to the option we reviewed already, I would have a look at the Ingersoll-Rand EC300 and the 30067A by Ridgerock Tools Inc..
+Both these tool manufactures are regarded as a couple of the top suppliers of quality Nibblers.
+Each of these two tools earned great end user reviews also.
+The EC300 boasts a rating of 4.2/5 when contrasted against the 4.3/5 star rating received by the Ridgerock Tools Inc. 30067A.

-The EC300 by Ingersoll-Rand provides a few really premium features including Cuts up to 18 gauge steel, aluminum, plastic or other metals.
-The 30067A by Ridgerock Tools Inc. however, is tough to beat with Ideal for cutting ferrous and non ferrous sheet metals, rubber and plastics without deformation of edges and able to cut curves of a minimum of 1/2" radius and even Precision heat treated gearing and lightweight aluminum housing are designed to withstand continued use at max rated output.
+The Ingersoll-Rand EC300 has a few features you might not find on other similar Nibblers.
+One example is Cuts up to 18 gauge steel, aluminum, plastic or other metals.
+The Ridgerock Tools Inc. 30067A however, is very competitive with Ideal for cutting ferrous and non ferrous sheet metals, rubber and plastics without deformation of edges and able to cut curves of a minimum of 1/2" radius and even Precision heat treated gearing and lightweight aluminum housing are designed to withstand continued use at max rated output.

 Ingersoll-Rand EC300 featured image